Skip to content

 Graceful degradation: NullCacheStore (no-op) is the default.
 Without a real CacheStore, EventBus disables, permission/tiger caches fall back to RecordStore, and sessions stay in RecordStore.
 No kernel functionality is lost.

-3.4 Dual-Axis ABC Architecture
+3.A.4 Dual-Axis ABC Architecture

 Two independent ABC axes, composed via DI: